moritzstadler/acvi-med/README.md

 # Introduction

-This tool is designed to allow clinicians and researchers to analayze and annotate VCF files.
+This tool is designed to allow clinicians and researcherst to annotate and analyze VCF files.
 **TODO add video here**

 ## Architecture